chenxingqiang/secret-learn/doc/modules/tree.rst

   does not compute rule sets.
 CART constructs binary trees using the feature and threshold that yield the largest information gain at each node.

-jax-sklearn uses an optimized version of the CART algorithm; however, the jax-sklearn implementation does not support categorical variables for now.
+secret-learn uses an optimized version of the CART algorithm; however, the secret-learn implementation does not support categorical variables for now.

 .. _ID3: https://en.wikipedia.org/wiki/ID3_algorithm